envoamr/crypto-transactions/README.md

 ![kestra's KV store](img/kv-store.png)

+Note: Since a service account with the correct permissions was created and attached to the VM instance (inside of Terraform), then there was no need to generate a credentials file and add for Kestra to use.

 ### Backfill (reproducibility)

-To reproduce the data as in the project, go to the Triggers section of the flow and backfill from January 1, 2025, until today's date (**important**, see [Disclaimer](#disclaimer)).
-During the development of this project, it took around 6 minutes for each day, which includes a 2 minute delay since PySpark jobs can't run right after the other or you might a `PERMISSION_DENIED: Insufficient project quota to satisfy request: resource` error.
-This equates to ~8 hours in total for the backfill.
-After that, it should run daily at 3am EST as long as the VM instance and the docker containers are still running.
-Although this (i.e. 8 hours) backfill takes longer than usual, it is meant to be a one time thing at the start, so it is understandable.
+To populate the data as demonstrated in the project, you need to perform a backfill.
+Navigate to the Triggers section of the flow and configure it to process data from January 1, 2025, up to today's date.
+Please note that this will trigger roughly 90 PySpark jobs, which will result in cloud resource usage and associated costs.
+(Refer to the Disclaimer for details).
+Due to potential quota limitations, a 2-minute delay is required between each PySpark job.
+This results in an estimated 8-hour backfill duration.
+Once completed, the flow will automatically execute daily at 3 AM EST, as long as the VM instance and Docker containers remain active.
+This is a one-time, initial setup process.

 ## PySpark (Data Transformations)